tiagobento/kie-tools/packages/kn-plugin-workflow/README.md

 The following command will install the `kn-plugin-workflow` dependencies and link it with any other monorepo package that is listed in the `package.json`:

-- `pnpm bootstrap -F "@kie-tools/kn-plugin-workflow..."`
+- `turbo run bootstrap -- -F "@kie-tools/kn-plugin-workflow..."`

 ### Building